eraofchaos/eraofchaos.github.io/units/Swordsman.md

 ---
 title: "Swordsman"
 permalink: /units/Swordsman/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Swordsman.
+Swordsman Units.
+Crusader.
 Era of Chaos The Crusaders welcome only the most brave, heroic and experienced soldiers.
 They are known throughout the land for their combat techniques."
 unitID: 104
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Swordsman"
 toc: true